 I fell in love with this gorgeous antique dresser when I designed my daughters vintage nursery a few years ago.
-This was also around the same time that I became obsessed with chalk paint and the versatility of it!
+This was also around the same time that I became obsessed with the look of chalky paint and the versatility of it!

 I found the perfect satin paint when I was painting our bathroom cabinets so I decided to give it a try with this dresser project.
 Look at this color!
 Isn’t it the most perfect shade of blush pink you’ve ever seen?!

-I had it color matched to one of the decorations in my daughter’s room using the Benjamin Moore Advance Paint Line.
+I had it color matched to one of the floral wall decorations in my daughter’s room using the Benjamin Moore Advance Paint Line in a satin finish.

 supplies NEEDED for painting over chalk paint